Metal Injection Molding: A revolution in precision component production

 Powder Injection Molding (PIM), comprising Metal Injection Molding (MIM) and Ceramic Injection Molding (CIM), is an advanced manufacturing technology for the production of complex, high volume net-shape components.

-You can find the products of this industry, with global sales in excess of $2 billion a year, applied in all areas of life, from medical devices, to automotive and aero engines, watches, power tools, orthodontics and consumer electronics.
+You can find the products of this industry, with global sales estimated to be approaching $5 billion a year, applied in all areas of life, from medical devices, to automotive and aero engines, watches, power tools, orthodontics and consumer electronics.

 In our Introduction to Metal Injection Moulding you will discover more about the process steps for metal and ceramic injection molding.